Atmospheric and Oceanic Fluid Dynamics

 NB.
 The Amazon price can vary considerably from store to store, even within the eurozone.

-You can buy an e-book (PDF or ePub):
+You can buy an e-book (a print replica, essentially a PDF) from:

 You can find multiple sources for the book (e.g. Google Books, Amazons worldwide, libraries) by using the following link: